bazelbuild/rules_python/docs/index.md

 Package installation rules for integrating with PyPI and other SimpleAPI compatible indexes.

-These rules are still `experimental` and the APIs might change more often than the core rules or you may experience regressions between the minor releases.
-In that case, please raise a GH issue.
+These rules work and can be used in production, but the cross-platform building that supports pulling PyPI dependencies for a target platform that is different from the host platform is still in beta and the APIs that are subject to potential change are marked as `experimental`.

 :::